mmulahvictor/phase-1-bookstore/README.md

 ### Live Link

-- Click this link to view the live application <https://mmulahvictor.github.io/phase-1-bookstore/ >
+- Click this link to view the live application <<https://mmulahvictor.github.io/phase-1-bookstore/> >

 ### Technology  Used

-- HTML - which was used to develope the structure off the pages.
+- HTML - which was used to develop the structure of the pages.

 - CSS - which was used to style the User Interface.
 - JavaScript - which was used for DOM(Document Object Manipulation) scripts.
-JSON - for data manipulation
+- JSON - for data manipulation

 ## Licence